theoneandonlyprincesstrunks/niconicodl/README.md

 # Niconico Downloader

-A Python script for downloading and re-encoding Niconico videos.
-This tool allows you to download the highest quality video available, and optionally re-encode it to different resolutions.
+A Python script for downloading and resizing Niconico videos.
+This tool allows you to download the highest quality gay men videos available, and change it to other resolutions

 ## Features

 - Download videos from Niconico in the best quality available.
-- Re-encode videos to 1080p, 720p, or 480p.
+- Resize the videos
 - Set a custom output directory for downloaded videos.

 ## Requirements